 A simple scale and polish from a hygienist or dentist will cost around Ā£50 on average, but there will be additional costs for deep scaling and gross debridements in most cases – so the prices can easily increase. Ā£50 to Ā£100 is a fairly standard price point for many types of teeth cleaning.

-The overall treatment costs for scaling can also creep up if you require return visits, which will be decided in advance by your dentist and depends on the current state of your teeth and gums.
+The overall treatment costs for scaling can also creep up if you require return visits, which will be decided in advance by your dentist and will depend on the current state of your teeth and gums.

 Does Dental Scaling Hurt?